future-proof-iot/EWSN-2022/experiments/power-consumption/README.md

 # Power Consumption

-This experiments evaluates the PoC average current consumption.
-Its measured in scenarios with different amount of neighbors and with varying TWR back-off.
+This experiment evaluates the PoC average current consumption.
+It's measured in scenarios with different amount of neighbors and with varying TWR back-off.

 - neighbors: dwm1001 devices that close enough for the DUT to schedule TWR exchanges with